 Paris agreement: MEPs call for stepping up EU climate commitments

-All EU policies should be closely aligned with the Paris Agreement’s long- term goals, environment committee MEPs said on Wednesday.
+All EU policies should be closely aligned with the Paris Agreement’s long-term goals, Parliament said on Thursday.

-MEPs stress that the current commitments taken by UNFCCC parties “would limit global warming only to a temperature rise of about 3.2°C and would not even come close to 2°C”, in a resolution adopted with 29 votes to 19 and 3 abstentions.
+MEPs stress that the current commitments taken by the United Nations Framework Convention on Climate Change (UNFCCC) parties “would limit global warming only to a temperature rise of about 3.2°C and would not even come close to 2°C”, in a resolution on the COP24 climate change conference in Katowice, adopted with 239 votes to 145 and 23 abstentions.

-They consider that the impacts of a 2°C rise in global temperatures would be profound and most likely irreversible, but might be avoided by pursuing the target of 1.5°C. Technological solutions needed are available and increasingly cost competitive.
-All EU policies should be closely aligned with the Paris Agreement’s long term goals, they say.
+They consider that the impact of a 2°C rise in global temperatures would be profound and most likely irreversible, but may be avoided by pursuing the target of 1.5°C. The technological solutions needed are available and increasingly cost competitive.
+All EU policies should be closely aligned with the Paris Agreement’s long-term goals, they say.

-They call on all Parties, including the EU, to update their contributions by 2020 in order to close the remaining gap towards the Paris goal of keeping the global temperature rise to well below 2°C above pre-industrial levels and to pursue efforts to limit the increase even further to 1.5°C.
+Parliament calls on all Parties, including the EU, to update their contributions by 2020 in order to close the remaining gap towards the Paris goal.

 Call for a 55% emission reduction by 2030

-MEPs note that the agreement reached between Parliament and Council to raise targets for renewables and energy efficiency will result in more than 45% greenhouse-gas emissions reductions by 2030.
-They propose updating the Union’s Nationally Determined Contribution (NDC) to 55% GHG emissions reduction by 2030.
-They however regret that in most other countries, the debate on increasing their contributions is only starting very slowly.
+MEPs say that while the agreement reached between the Parliament and the Council to raise targets for renewables and energy efficiency will result in a reduction of greenhouse-gas (GHG) emissions of more than 45% by 2030, the EU should aim for a reduction of 55% by 2030.
+MEPs regret that in non-EU countries, the debate on increasing their contributions has only just begun.

-MEPs also call on the Commission and Member States to prepare contributions to reduce emissions until 2020, to be presented at the pre-2020 stocktake at COP24.
+MEPs also call on the European Commission and member states to prepare contributions to reduce GHG emissions by 2020, to be presented at the pre-2020 stocktake at COP24.